 What we don’t: Limited offerings for summer sports.

 For snow sports and mountain biking, Evo.com has established itself as one of the top sites on the internet.
 This Seattle-based company has an extremely helpful online interface for choosing gear and placing your order (we especially like the sell-out risk that shows exactly how many of an item are left), and you get free ground shipping in the U.S. on orders over $50.
-Evo also has a comprehensive sizing and buying guide section, which covers everything from ski boot sizing to articles on waterproofing technologies.
-For big-ticket winter purchases and accessories, it’s a great option.
+Evo also has a comprehensive buying guide section, which covers everything from how to get started splitboarding to articles on waterproofing technologies, along with tons of helpful sizing charts that we've found invaluable for those starting out.
+All told, Evo is a great option for big-ticket winter purchases and accessories.

 Outside of winter gear and mountain bikes, however, Evo is relatively limited on what they carry.
-For hiking, backpacking, or camping, we more often turn to REI or Backcountry.
+For hiking, backpacking, and camping, we more often turn to REI or Backcountry.
 That said, Evo often has good discounts on past-season items and a healthy sale section.
-And in addition to the flagship Seattle store, they now have branches in Portland, Denver, Whistler, Salt Lake City, Snoqualmie Pass, and Hood River—so you can order online and get store pickup and even shop services.
+And in addition to the flagship Seattle store, they now have branches in Portland, Denver, Whistler, Salt Lake City, and Snoqualmie Pass—so you can order online and get store pickup and even shop services.

 Visit Evo.com